wkgcass/vproxy/README.md

 <details><summary>xdp</summary>

-It's recommended to run a kernel with minimum version 5.10 in order to use xdp support in the switch module.
+It's recommended to run a kernel with minimum version 5.10 (or at least 5.4) in order to use xdp support in the switch module.
 If using a lower version, you cannot share the same umem with different xdp interfaces.

 To build the xdp support, you will need these packages: `apt-get install -y linux-headers-$(uname -r) build-essential libelf-dev clang llvm`, then: